U.S. Market Entry Program

 • Weeks 3–4: drafting + assembly + internal review

-• FDA Review: typically ~90 days (subject to AI pauses)
+• FDA review: typically ~90 days (AI pauses apply)

 • Phase 1: establish first clearance (creates predicate leverage)